Bach Ma Temple: History, Architecture, Things To Do & Travel Guide

 Bach Ma Temple stands as one of Hanoi's most significant historical and spiritual landmarks, holding a special place in the city's rich cultural tapestry.
 Known as the "Temple of the White Horse", this ancient shrine bears testament to Hanoi's fascinating origins and has witnessed centuries of Vietnamese history unfold.
 Located in Hanoi's Old Quarter, Bach Ma Temple blends striking architecture with spiritual depth, offering key insights into Vietnam's cultural heritage.

-• Opening hours: 8:00 AM - 11:00 AM and 2:00 PM - 8:00 PM daily
+• Opening hours: 8:00 AM - 11:00 AM & 2:00 PM - 8:00 PM daily

 Bach Ma Temple's modest size belies its historical significance.
 The temple complex consists of several interconnected chambers and courtyards, with the main sanctuary housing the principal altar.
-Bach Ma Temple offers an intimate look at traditional worship in a timeless setting unlike larger complexes.
+Bach Ma Temple offers an intimate look at traditional worship in a timeless setting unlike larger complexes

 Bach Ma Temple features traditional northern Vietnamese architecture, with symbolic colors, intricate carvings, and a vaulted roof that reflects its rich cultural